 If you are still using a locally hosted email server, it may be time to start considering a cloud email solution.
-For years now, we have been recommending Office 365 to our clients for a number of reasons.
-Still, many business owners are reluctant to make the change for several reasons.
+For years now, we have been recommending Office 365 to our clients.
+But there are still business owners who are reluctant to make the change.

 A great time to make this transition is when your email server is starting to reach the end of its life.
 However, you don’t want to wait until it’s completely dead to make the switch.
 If you wait until a system failure, you run the risk of losing all of your archived emails, and your transition period to the cloud will not nearly be as seamless.

 Another reason some people are reluctant to move to cloud-based email is that they are concerned about security.
 When the email server is located on premises it can give business owners a sense of control over the device.
-They know exactly where their critical business data is being stored, and that helps them feel secure.
-This would definitely be a false sense of security though.
+They know exactly where their critical business data is being stored and that helps them feel secure.

 Another excuse we hear from companies is they are worried about what can happen if they have no internet access, or if the cloud service goes down.
 The reality is that this is a risk you run no matter if you are running a local email server or if you are using something like Office 365.
 The difference here is that there are many more instances where a local server could crash than a cloud service.